MercuryTechnologies/locally-euclidean/README.md

 Idempotent: if the file already exists with the provided content, [200 OK][http200] is returned.
 If the content is not matching, [409 Conflict][http409] is returned.

+Takes the `Content-Type` header from the request and if not present, sets it to `text/plain`.
+This is what will be returned when browsing the file.

+FIXME(in buck2): Add the content-type on upload of files.
+I don't want a content type sniffer.
+You don't want a content type sniffer.
+Let's not build one.

 ### POST `/v0/append/:filename?bucketName=:bucketName&writeOffset=:writeOffset`

 This appends to the file with the given name at the given offset and returns [200][http200], assuming that the full range being written started as zeros.